python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_curric_2/030_pcdr_wave_theory.md

 ## Copy and modify the above example so that each bit is 10 samples long.
 ```

 You may be surprised that the `ook_modulate` function doesn't produce a wave.
 Why were we able to send this data to the Hack RF when it doesn't seem to have a carrier wave?
-You may remember that when working with the Hack RF, we specify a center frequency (or "Ch0 Frequency").
+Remember that when working with the Hack RF in GNU Radio Companion, we specify a center frequency (or "Ch0 Frequency").
 For any data that you ask it to send, the Hack RF first shifts the data to the specified center frequency.
 This is known as **upconversion**.

-There are cases in which we would like to impose the data on a carrier wave before the Hack RF shifts it.
+There are cases in which we would like to impose the data on a carrier wave in software before the Hack RF does its own shift.
 Let's try it:

 ```python3
 ## 7